 The Master in Economics and International Policies (MEPIN) is offered by the Faculty of Economics of the USI Università della Svizzera Italiana, based in Lugano, in collaboration with the “Alta scuola di economica e relazioni internazionali” (ASERI) of the Università Cattolica del Sacro Cuore, based in Milan.
 The full-time study program includes 120 ECTS for a usual duration of 4 semesters and gives the possibility of obtaining a double degree ('double degree'), ie:

 - and a Swiss Master's degree issued by USI (Master's Degree under Swiss law);

 - is a title of 1st level University Master's Degree issued by ASERI Università Cattolica del Sacro Cuore based on Italian legislation.

-In the new edition more space was given to economic and political science subjects and two courses in "Methodology of social research" were introduced.
-The MEPIN offers a wide range of scientific instruments and specific competences, indispensable for understanding economic-political phenomena linked to globalization and the functioning of public and international institutions.
+In the new edition, more space was given to economic and political science subjects and two courses in "Methodology of social research" were introduced.
+The MEPIN offers a wide range of scientific instruments and specific competencies, indispensable for understanding economic-political phenomena linked to globalization and the functioning of public and international institutions.
 The basis on which the entire program is developed is linked to the study of economics, finance, law and institutions, and international policies.
 We will also provide multidisciplinary and managerial knowledge necessary to address issues such as sustainable development, economic-financial ethics and, more generally, forms of cooperation between public authorities and private economic operators aimed at achieving a common goal, which the provision of a service or the creation and management of a project.

 Structure and content